gdennen0/Attribute-DMX-Address-Tool/README.md

 1. **Import Data**: Use "Import MVR..." or "Import CSV..." to load fixture data
 2. **Configure Fixtures**: Match fixture types to GDTF profiles and select attributes
-3. **Organize Fixtures**: Arrange fixtures into Master and Remote groups as needed
+3. **Organize Fixtures**: Arrange fixtures into Ma and Remote groups as needed
 4. **Apply Sequences**: Use "Apply sequence numbers" to assign sequence numbers
 5. **Export Results**: Export data in your preferred format
 6. **Save Project**: Save your work for later use